Stanton Street across the Lower East Side

 Stanton Street runs roughly east-west across the Lower East Side in Manhattan.
 It is one block south of Houston Street and one block north of Rivington Street.
 Traffic, not that you will be driving, is one-way from west to east for its entire length.

-The main grid of Manhattan streets from 1st Street north is laid out according to the Commissioners' Plan of 1811, which aligns the nominally east-west streets rotated 29° from true east and west.
-Heading nominally east, you are really moving 29° south of true east, at a bearing of 119°, and so "west" is 299°.
-As you can see in the above map, the streets south of Houston in the Lower East Side are not aligned to the main grid and are about 7° closer to true east-west, running approximately 292°–112°.
+The main grid of Manhattan streets from 1st Street north is laid out according to the Commissioners' Plan of 1811.
+The nominally east-west streets are rotated 29° from true east and west.
+Heading nominally east, you are really moving 29° south of true east, at a bearing of 119°, so "west" is 299°.
+As you can see in the map at the top of this page, the streets south of Houston in the Lower East Side are not aligned to the main grid and are about 7° closer to true east-west, running approximately 112°–292°.
 The thin black angled lines on that map are a true N-S and E-W grid.

 A block or so south on Bowery from Stanton is 222 Bowery, a former YMCA turned into apartments where William S. Burroughs lived from 1974 until 1981.
 Burroughs' windowless apartment, a former locker room, was known as "The Bunker".
-The building with "The Bunker" is visible to the south, the dark brown building third from the far right, beyond the blue construction scaffolding on the opposite side of Bowery.
-The Bunker is directly across Bowery from Bowery Mission.
-Read much more about The Bunker and Burroughs here.
+The building with "The Bunker" is a little over a block to the south, directly across from the Bowery Mission.

-Let's turn to our left and start walking east on Stanton Street from Bowery.
+Let's start walking east on Stanton Street from Bowery.
 Here we are still in the first block.